 It will also aid you in depicting how the background design appears in relation to the many external factors surrounding and affecting it, such as the animated characters, the angling, and the movement of light.

-Besides working on the four drawing fundamentals, the most promising ways you can develop your overall drawing skills can be by doing the following:
+Besides working on drawing fundamentals, the most promising ways you can develop your overall drawing skills can be by doing the following:

 First, simply draw everything you see.
 Whether it be copying a design you found on the internet or sketching a room in your own house, just draw it.
 Make no exceptions, no matter how challenging it appears.